tancredibosi/tancredibosi/README.md

 - Develop and deploy end-to-end AI solutions
 - Build scalable full stack applications with a focus on intelligent features
 - Continuously learn and apply new AI techniques to real-world problems

 ---

-## 🎯 On My Way To…

-- Sharpening my skills as an AI Engineer
-- Exploring advanced topics in deep learning and generative AI

----